veeksha-shetty07/Deepfake-Video-Detection/README.md

 3. Train a machine learning model using the extracted faces
 4. Predict whether the video is real or fake

+## How to Run the Project

+1. Extract frames from video
+python extract_frames.py

+2. Extract faces from frames
+python extract_faces.py

+3. Train the model
+python train_model.py

+4. Predict whether image/video is real or fake python predict.py

 ## Files in the Project
 extract_frames.py – Extracts frames from videos
 extract_faces.py – Detects and extracts faces from frames